The Metro Rail System

 Despite political meddling and NIMBYism, parts of Metro Rail were constructed.
 Other corridors have been converted to other transit uses, and some remain in limbo.
 The map shows all of the corridors approved by the voters under Proposition A, with the names LACTC subsequently gave them.

 Century: Metro Green Line (light rail) began operation in the center divider of the I-105 freeway on August 12, 1995.
-However, the line differs from the original alignment at both ends: To the east, it ends at the I-605 freeway instead of continuing through Norwalk to I-5 (an example of the aforementioned NIMBYism), and to the west it operates to Redondo Beach (presumably to eventually connect with the Harbor Subdivision Line, now called the Crenshaw/LAX Transit Corridor project) but the "main" branch to LAX was never constructed (although a spur does exist for about 100 feet just beyond Aviation Station).
-2008's Measure R provided funding for the extension to LAX, and some early planning for this is underway; Measure R also provided funding for an extension southward from Redondo Beach, and a preliminary environmental study has been started for this project.
+However, the line differs from the original alignment at both ends: To the east, it ends at the I-605 freeway instead of continuing through Norwalk to I-5 (an example of the aforementioned NIMBYism), and to the west it operates to Redondo Beach (to eventually connect with the Harbor Subdivision Line, now called the Crenshaw/LAX Transit Corridor project, which is in pre-construction) but the "main" branch to LAX was never constructed (although a spur does exist for about 100 feet just beyond Aviation Station).
+2008's Measure R provided funding for the extension to LAX (now included in the Crenshaw Line project), as well as for an extension southward from Redondo Beach (which is presently in the draft Environmental Impact Report process).

 El Monte: RTD and CalTrans constructed a combination busway and carpool lane along this alignment, the first segment of which opened in 1973.
 It is currently used by MTA and Foothill Transit express lines to the San Gabriel Valley, including the dual-corridor Metro Silver Line, and Metrolink's San Bernardino line operates parallel to the El Monte Busway between Union Station and Rosemead.